SumoLogic/sumologic-otel-collector/docs/installation.md

 ### Installation using script

-1. Get your [installation token][sumologic_docs_install_token] if you don't have it already and assign it to environment variable:
+1. Get your [installation token][sumologic_docs_installation_token] if you don't have it already and assign it to environment variable:

    ```bash
    export SUMOLOGIC_INSTALLATION_TOKEN=<TOKEN>